Skip to main content

 How Do I Create a Compelling Pitch?

-By focusing them on the post-sales experience, you focus them on the best part of the process, which is actually getting the goods.
+By focusing on the post-sales experience, you draw attention to the best part of the process: actually getting the goods and seeing the benefits.

 For more Hacks, check out our YouTube page.